Hatch Green Chile, Smoky Bacon, 3 Cheese Grown Up Mac and Cheese

 - 1 Cup panko bread crumbs

-- handful of cooked bacon and roasted poblano peppers
+- handful of cooked bacon and roasted hatch green chile peppers

 - Roast the peppers according to instructions, place them in the bag and set them aside to cool